WolfpackWilson/Excel-Hollier-Solver/index.md

 # Installation and Use
 The quickest way to run the program is to use the macro-enabled template file, `Hollier_Macro.xltm`.
 To keep this as a personal template that shows in the `New` tab in Excel, add the file to `C:\Users\<username>\Documents\Custom Office Templates`.

-**Report An Issue:**
-If you discover any issues, please report them at [the issue tracker](https://github.com/TheEric960/Excel-Hollier-Solver/issues).
+**Report An Issue:** if you discover any issues, please report them at [the issue tracker](https://github.com/TheEric960/Excel-Hollier-Solver/issues).

 ## How to Use the Solver
 Use of the Hollier solver is simple: